-Basic Information about your visit to Little Corn
+Basic Information about your visit to Little Corn, and Sunshine Hotel:

 Here is some useful info to help you prepare for your trip: